Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 -   **`.command.sh`**: The command that was run by the process task call
 -   **`.exitcode`**: The exit code resulting from the command

+These files are created by Nextflow to manage the execution of your pipeline.
 While these file are not required now, you may need to interrogate them to troubleshoot issues later.

 !!!question "Exercise"

-    Browse the work directory and view the `.command.sh` file.
+    Browse the `work` directory and view the `.command.sh` file.

     ???
 "Solution"